Spanish Army

 The Spanish Army (Ejército de Tierra) is the terrestrial army of the Spanish Armed Forces responsible for land-based military operations.
-It is one of the oldest active armies — dating back to the late 15th century.
+It is one of the oldest active armies, dating back to the late 15th century.

 The Spanish Army has existed continuously since the reign of King Ferdinand and Queen Isabella (late 15th century).
-The oldest and largest of the three services, its mission was the defense of Peninsular Spain, the Balearic Islands, the Canary Islands, Melilla, Ceuta and the Spanish islands and rocks off the northern coast of Africa.
+The oldest and largest of the three services, its mission was the defence of Peninsular Spain, the Balearic Islands, the Canary Islands, Melilla, Ceuta and the Spanish islands and rocks off the northern coast of Africa.

 History

 During the 16th century, Habsburg Spain saw steady growth in its military power.
 The Italian Wars (1494–1559) resulted in an ultimate Spanish victory and hegemony in northern Italy by expelling the French.
 During the war, the Spanish Army transformed its organization and tactics, evolving from a primarily pike and halberd wielding force into the first pike and shot formation of arquebusiers and pikemen.
 During the 16th century, this formation evolved into the tercio infantry formation.

 Backed by the financial resources drawn from the Americas, Spain fought wars against its enemies, such as the long-running Dutch Revolt (1568–1609), defending Christian Europe from Ottoman raids and invasions, supporting the Catholic cause in the French civil wars and fighting England during the Anglo-Spanish War (1585–1604).
 The Spanish Army grew in size from around 20,000 troops in the 1470s to around 300,000 troops by the 1630s during the Thirty Years' War that tore Europe apart, requiring the recruitment of soldiers from across Europe.
 With such numbers involved, Spain had trouble funding the war effort on so many fronts.
 The non-payment of troops led to many mutinies and events such as the Sack of Antwerp (1576), in which 17,000 people died.

 The Thirty Years' War (1618–1648) drew in Spain alongside most other European states.
 Spain entered the conflict with a strong position, but the ongoing fighting gradually eroded her advantages; first Dutch, then Swedish innovations had made the tercio more vulnerable, having less flexibility and firepower than its more modern equivalents.
 Nevertheless, Spanish armies continued to win major battles and sieges throughout this period across large swathes of Europe.
 French entry into the war in 1635 put additional pressure on Spain, with the French victory at the Battle of Rocroi in 1643 being a major boost for the French.
 By the signing of the Peace of Westphalia in 1648, Spain was forced to accept the independence of the Dutch Republic.